Hiring a Freelance Translator Vs a Full-Time Employee

 As a result, your project might not be as successful or efficient as it could have been if there had been more collaboration between the translator and other stakeholders involved.

-Advantage: Saving Time
+Advantage: Time savings

 In the same article mentioned above, the author has a good point when he says that hiring freelancers can double the hours of your business.
 In his words, “virtual employees afford you the luxury of having expertise that spans the globe.
 This also means you have employees working around the clock and after normal business hours, even if you’re not.”